Maksaska/MCEGENpiN_radcorr/README.md

 * -n - switch for <a href="https://www.codecogs.com/eqnedit.php?latex=\pi^&plus;n" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\pi^&plus;n" title="\pi^+n" /></a> channel.
 (Charged pion channel is chosen when entered.
 No input value required)
 * --trig - number of events
 * --trunc_out - LUND output will be written in 10k events per file format in the output destination directory
+* --extra_Q2 - alternative extrapolation proceedure, where all multipoles extrapolated as 1/Q4 (except M1+ ~ 1/Q6)
 * --docker - Sets all the parametes to default values
 * --seed - Used to initialize the event generator's RNG.
 Its value is a 32-bit RNG seed based on system clock with microsecond precision.
 * -h - beam polarization ("0" when beam is not polarized)